openservicemesh/osm/README.md

 See the [installation guide](docs/installation_guide.md) for more detailed options.

+## Demos
+We have provided two demos for you to experience OSM.

+- The [automated demo](demo/README.md) is a set of scripts anyone can run and shows how OSM can manage, secure and provide observability for microservice environments.
+- The [manual demo](docs/example/README.md) is a step-by-step walkthrough set of instruction of the automated demo.

+To explore the same demo step by step, see the [example usage guide](/docs/example/README.md).

 ## Using OSM

 After installing OSM, [onboard a microservice application](docs/onboard_services.md) to the service mesh.